Flux-Cored Arc Welding (FCAW): Learning the Basics

 Flux Core Welding vs. Other Types of Welding

-Flux core welding is often compared to stick and MIG welding, and while it can be similar to these methods, it’s also unique in many ways.
+Flux core welding is often compared to stick and MIG welding, and while it can be similar to these methods, it’s also unique in a number of ways.
 Let’s discuss how.

 The primary difference between stick welding, also known as shielded metal arc welding (SMAW), and flux core welding is the physical structure of their electrodes.